luke-h1/cocktail-recipe-app/README.md

   * add hover state to drink card to get recipe - TODO
   * add click listener & accompanying function to get a recipe for an individual drink  ✅
   * fix error for above event listener.
 Get a unexpected json token ✅
   * deploy to vercel ✅
+  * Improve font styles
+  * Improve css